CloudLabs-MOC/AI-102-AIEngineer/Instructions/05-analyze-text.md

    cd azure-ai-eng/05-analyze-text
     ```

-    - Applications for both C# and Python have been provided, as well as a supporting files you'll use to test the feature.
+    - Applications for both C# and Python have been provided, as well as supporting files you'll use to test the feature.
 Both apps feature the same functionality.
 Navigate to the folder of your preferred language.

 1. Open the built-in code editor, and observe the text files in the `text-analysis` folder.
 Use the following command to open the lab files in the code editor.

     ```
     code .
     ```
-    > **Note**: If you asked for switch to classic shell please click on confirm.
+    > **Note**: If you asked for a switch to the classic shell, please click on confirm.

     > **Note**: If you don't see the built-in code editor, please repeat steps 9 and 10 accordingly.